How Long Is A Script For A 2 Hour Movie? And How To Use The Answer In Your Screenwriting

 Conclusion

-At the end of the day, there are no rules to screenwriting, and all of these suggestions are simply tools to help guide you in moments of uncertainty.
+There are no rules to screenwriting, and these suggestions are simply tools to help guide you in moments of uncertainty.

-The most important thing is to have a strong and engaging story, which can take many forms.
+The most important thing is to have a solid and engaging story, which can take many forms.

 Personally, the biggest thing I like to consider is the reason I have for making the film and who the audience is.

-If you’re trying to make something commercially viable and get some money behind your film, the three-act structure and quick pacing are essential.
+The three-act structure and quick pacing are essential if you’re trying to make something commercially viable and get some money behind your film.

-If your film is something that will exist outside of the studio system, more personal, or that you intend to make on your own, the way you write it should be for yourself.
+If your film will exist outside of the studio system, more personal, or that you intend to make on your own, the way you write it should be for yourself.

 I hope that these guidelines helped.
-As someone who has read for screenplay competitions and studios, I guarantee you that receiving a script that reads quick and easy is a relief and always appreciated.
+As someone who has read for screenplay competitions and studios, I guarantee you that receiving a script that reads quickly and easily is a relief and always appreciated.

-That doesn’t mean your script can’t be intellectual or tackle difficult subjects.
+That doesn’t mean your script can’t be intellectual or tackle complex subjects.

 Still, I strongly suggest against paragraphs of text, extremely long scenes, or scenes that jump around too much and fail to form comprehensible sequences.